eugenner/words/README.md

         + 1. create user in the backend's db
         + 2. redirect to Settings page // TODO check stability of redirection
         3. Route to Training page should check if Settings is not empty
-        4. use Settings for Training
+        + 4. use Settings for Training
     5. Save results after full TrainingLoop only.
 To prevent overhead of requests to server.
+    6. Short Help / App Description Info

 Backend:
     1. Change logic of UserProgress
         1. Should be saved only vrong answers and current frequency position for each language.